Sen. Burr: I sold off stocks because of TV reports, not inside info about coronavirus

-Sen. Richard Burr, under fire for selling off much of his stocks ahead of the coronavirus-caused downturn in the market, said Friday he made the move because of TV reports — not inside information obtained in his role as Senate Intelligence Committee chairman.
+Sen. Richard Burr, R-N.C., under fire for selling off much of his stocks ahead of the coronavirus-caused downturn in the market, said Friday he made the move because of television reports — not inside information obtained in his role as Senate Intelligence Committee chairman.

 "I relied solely on public news reports to guide my decision regarding the sale of stocks on February 13.
 Specifically, I closely followed CNBC's daily health and science reporting out of its Asia bureaus at the time," Burr said in a statement.
 "Understanding the assumption many could make in hindsight however, I spoke this morning with the chairman of the Senate Ethics Committee and asked him to open a complete review of the matter with full transparency."